Welcome to the South Dakota CoCoRaHS Page Who can join?

 To become an observer, click on "Join CoCoRaHS" and complete the on-line application form or contact your regional coordinator.
 You will receive an e-mail with your CoCoRaHS ID and instructions.
 As soon as you have a username, password and a rain gauge, you many enter observations immediately!

 You will need to purchase a standard 4-inch rain gauge to measure your precipitation.
 For the quality of the data to be consistent everyone must have the same rain gauge.

-You can purchase a rain gauge from either of the following sites:
+You can purchase a rain gauge from various vendors

 Is there training available?